8 Import Data

 Re-Importing Data Files

 - Re-Import Directly.
 When you import a file into an Origin worksheet or matrix sheet, by default a number of parameters, including file path and name, are saved in the sheet.
-If you have an external data file that is periodically updated, direct re-import is a quick way to update your Origin project file.
+If you have an external data file that is periodically updated or you want to reload a standard file into the worksheet, you can re-import directly without opening an import dialog.

 - Re-Import....
 This menu command opens the corresponding X-Function import dialog box for the file type so that you can adjust your import options before re-importing.